Convertible Crib Buying Guide: Everything Parents Should Know

 Your little one will soon be arriving, and you’re searching for the best crib to buy.
 You’ve settled on a convertible crib, but how do you know what features to look for?
 How can you be sure you’re buying the right one for your baby?

 Our experts at Newton Baby are here to ease your mind with our top tips for buying the best convertible crib.

-Today, you’ll discover what exactly a convertible crib is, what to look for to make sure you’re selecting the right one for your needs, and how to keep your baby safe while they snooze.
+Today, you’ll discover what exactly a convertible crib is (and the different types), what to look for to make sure you’re selecting the right one for your needs, and how to keep your baby safe while they snooze.

 What Is A Convertible Crib?

 A convertible crib is the same size as a standard crib with one key difference — it can be converted from a crib to a toddler bed to a full-size bed or daybed, all in one product.

 Convertible cribs are a popular choice among parents since they’re incredibly cost-effective, allowing you to alter the setup of the crib to suit your needs as your little one grows.